 Biodiverse tree planting can contribute to addressing the climate emergency, but only if we also reduce emissions and protect and restore existing forests.

-Is planting trees and forest restoration the same?
+Are planting trees and forest restoration the same thing?

 Tree planting and forest restoration do not mean the same thing, though tree planting can be an element of forest restoration, if carried out appropriately.